boldbi/bold-bi-docs/docs/deploying-bold-bi/deploying-in-windows/recommended-system-configuration.md

 # Recommended System Configuration

-This section helps you to define your production system configuration based on users count and data size.
+This section assists you in determining the optimal configuration for your production system, based on the number of users and the size of the data.

  <table>
  <tr>